zextras/tech-doc/source/suite/licensing.rst

 .. figure:: /img/store-icons.png
    :scale: 90%

-   Available buttons for each order: download receipt, view details, renew, and upgrade.
+   Available buttons for each order: download licensse, view details, renew, and upgrade.

 .. _purchase_new_license: